madiej6/EarthquakeEventPinger/README.md

 ### ShakeMap Data
 ShakeMap API returns GeoJSON for each detected earthquake event.
 The data within the GeoJSON is extracted to the user's specified folder.
 In addition, a csv is generated using the epicenter lat/lon (WKT), and includes other attributes available within the GeoJSON.
 Only earthquakes within the outer bounds of the Continental US, Alaska, Hawaii and Puerto Rico will be downloaded.

-For each earthquake event in the USA, the following files are generated/extracted:
+For each earthquake event detected in the FeedURL that is located within the USA (CONUS, AK, HI, PR), the following files are generated/extracted:

 **Generated files:**
 - `epicenter.csv` - csv containing the following information about the earthquake: